kuzzmi/ember-express-blog/README.md

-# ember-sandbox
+# ember-express-blog

-Just another playground for learning Ember
+Just my another atempt to learn Ember.

+Will become a main blogging system for me.